EnterpriseDB/barman/doc/barman.1.md

         Overrides value of the parameter `basebackup_retry_sleep`,
         if present in the configuration file.

+    -j , --jobs
+    :   Number of parallel workers to copy files during backup.
+Overrides value of the parameter `parallel_jobs`, if present in the configuration file.

 list-backup *SERVER_NAME*
 :   Show available backups for `SERVER_NAME`.
 This command is useful to
     retrieve a backup ID.
 For example: